 Miller State Park / Pack Monadnock

-Miller State Park and Pack Monadnock, two places I have driven by countless times and always piqued my curiosity but somehow never stopped to explore further.
+Miller State Park and Pack Monadnock, are two places I have driven by countless times and they have always piqued my curiosity but somehow I have never stopped to explore further.
 On November 28th I would be kicking myself for not satisfying that curiosity sooner!
 In fact, I was so impressed, I went back the next morning and hiked the auto road in the early morning darkness in the hopes of capturing a beautiful sunrise to share with you all!
 I hope to fill this blog site with more treasures like this one.

 Miller State Park is a memorial to James Miller, a local hero with a long list of life accomplishments.
 He was born in Peterborough in 1776.
 He was a longtime resident of Temple, New Hampshire.
 He would eventually reach the status of General through his heroics in the War of 1812.
 Established in 1891, Miller State Park is New Hampshire’s oldest.